Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Jake Campbell is in his first season at Air Force as an offensive backfield assistant coach.
+Jake Campbell is in his third season at Air Force as an offensive backfield assistant coach.
 Campbell returns to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach last season.
 He coached running backs his first three seasons.

 Campbell mentored two offensive MVPs (DJ Lillard `10 and Spencer Clark `11) at CMS.
 Lillard was the first running back to make first-team all-SCIAC since 2002 while Clark led the team in all-purpose yards in his senior campaign.